camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-document-automation.md

 To create a document automation project:

+Content...

+## Document automation steps

+Complete the following steps to configure and publish an unstructured data extraction project:

-1. [Add projects]: Link one or more document extraction projects to help the system analyze and categorize your documents.
+1. [Step 1: Add projects]: Link one or more document extraction projects to help the system analyze and categorize your documents.
-1. [Test classification] Select an LLM and test the document classification results.
+1. [Step 2: Test classification] Select an LLM and test the document classification results.
-1. [Publish]: Publish the project to make it available to use in your document processing BPMN diagrams.
+1. [Step 3: Publish]: Publish the project to make it available to use in your document processing BPMN diagrams.